Q2 2023 EPS Estimates for Texas Capital Bancshares, Inc. Reduced by Jefferies Financial Group (NASDAQ:TCBI)

-Texas Capital Bancshares, Inc. (NASDAQ:TCBI – Get Rating) – Equities researchers at Jefferies Financial Group dropped their Q2 2023 earnings per share estimates for Texas Capital Bancshares in a report released on Tuesday, April 11th.
-Jefferies Financial Group analyst C. Haire now forecasts that the bank will post earnings of $0.59 per share for the quarter, down from their previous estimate of $0.95.
+Texas Capital Bancshares, Inc. (NASDAQ:TCBI – Get Rating) – Analysts at Jefferies Financial Group cut their Q2 2023 earnings per share (EPS) estimates for Texas Capital Bancshares in a note issued to investors on Tuesday, April 11th.
+Jefferies Financial Group analyst C. Haire now expects that the bank will earn $0.59 per share for the quarter, down from their prior forecast of $0.95.
 The consensus estimate for Texas Capital Bancshares’ current full-year earnings is $3.88 per share.
 Jefferies Financial Group also issued estimates for Texas Capital Bancshares’ FY2023 earnings at $3.10 EPS, Q3 2024 earnings at $0.82 EPS, Q4 2024 earnings at $0.82 EPS and FY2024 earnings at $3.35 EPS.

-Texas Capital Bancshares (NASDAQ:TCBI – Get Rating) last issued its quarterly earnings data on Wednesday, January 18th.
-The bank reported $0.87 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.98 by ($0.11).
-The business had revenue of $525.27 million for the quarter, compared to analyst estimates of $272.34 million.
-Texas Capital Bancshares had a return on equity of 6.04% and a net margin of 22.26%.
+A number of other equities research analysts also recently weighed in on TCBI.
+StockNews.com downgraded Texas Capital Bancshares from a “hold” rating to a “sell” rating in a research report on Wednesday, March 22nd.
+DA Davidson reiterated a “neutral” rating on shares of Texas Capital Bancshares in a research report on Wednesday, December 21st.
+TheStreet upgraded Texas Capital Bancshares from a “c+” rating to a “b” rating in a research report on Wednesday, January 18th.
+Raymond James cut their price objective on Texas Capital Bancshares from $73.00 to $65.00 and set a “strong-buy” rating for the company in a research report on Thursday, April 6th.
+Finally, Truist Financial cut their price objective on Texas Capital Bancshares from $80.00 to $63.00 and set a “buy” rating for the company in a research report on Thursday, March 23rd.
+Four investment analysts have rated the stock with a sell rating, three have issued a hold rating, one has assigned a buy rating and one has assigned a strong buy rating to the company.
+According to data from MarketBeat.com, the stock has an average rating of “Hold” and a consensus target price of $58.70.

 Texas Capital Bancshares Stock Performance